puzzle/ansible-training/content/labs/04.2/_index.en.md

 ```
 Put the variable in an appropiate place of your choice.

-Create a playbook userplay.yml doing the following on node1:
+Create a playbook userplay.yml doing the following and running on node1 and node2:

-- Create a file /etc/dinner.txt with the content below by using the ansible module `template`:
+- On node1: Create a file /etc/dinner.txt with the content below by using the ansible module `template`:
   ```
-  <name_of_user> <food_for_user>`
+  <name_of_user> <food_for_user>
   ```
-- There should be a entry in the file /etc/dinner.txt for each user in the variable users (use a for-loop in the template)
+- On node1: There should be a entry in the file /etc/dinner.txt for each user in the variable users (use a for-loop in the template)
-- If a user has no food specified, use kebab (have a look at "playbooks_filters" in the online docs)
+- On node1:If a user has no food specified, use kebab (have a look at "playbooks_filters" in the online docs)
-- On node2 the same playbook userplay.yml should create a (linux) group for every different food specified in the variable users.
+- On node2: The same playbook userplay.yml should create a (linux) group for every different food specified in the variable users.
 If a user has no food defined, create the group kebab instead
-- Create a user on node2 for every entry in the users variable.
+- On node2: Create a user for every entry in the users variable.
 Ensure that this user is also in the group with the same name as his food.
-Again, if no food defined for this user, add group kebab
+Again, if no food is defined for this user, add group kebab

 #### Bonus 1

-- set the loginshell to /bin/zsh
+- On node2: Set the loginshell to /bin/zsh

 #### Bonus 2
-- if (and only if) the user is santos, disable login (means set the shell to /usr/sbin/nologin and use a if/else statement in the template to do so)
+- On node2: If (and only if) the user is santos, disable login (means set the shell to /usr/sbin/nologin and use a if/else statement in the template to do so)

 #### Bonus 3
+On node2:
 - Set the default password on all servers to "`N0t_5o_s3cur3!`"
-- Once the password was set, your playbook should not set it again or set it back to the default value once changed.
+- Once the password was set, your playbook should not set it again.
+Not even when it got changed.
 - Hash the password using the sha512 algorithm.
 - Don’t define a salt for the password.
 - Verify that you are able to login as one of the users via ssh and providing the password.